XPRNetwork/grant-framework/applications/fundle.md

 The exclusive digital economy can enable new revenue streams and can be used as an effective marketing tool for businesses.
 The token model unlocks new ways of customer engagement, benefits, involvement and marketing.
 Allowing businesses to increase their brand to customer relationship and grow their customer and fan base!
 The community is rewarded for the value they help creating the business.
 Members will have social & economic incentives to help the business succeed and the community will grow not only by its members but also in economic value.
 The tokens stimulate active participation and promotion of the business.

+Communities will play a vital role in improving user experience and brand to customer relationships.
+The future will be digital, social and community-driven and web3 will change how the world will interact with each other.
+We believe that the current concept of monthly membership fees can be upset by the community token model.

 ### Project Details